stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

   --------------------------- ------------- --------------- ------------------------------------
   **batchBookingPreferred**   Boolean       Optional        When the element is true, the
                                                             debtor prefers only one booking
-                                                            entry.
+                                                            entry, and debtorAccount must
+                                                            be included as an element.
                                                             If this element equals
+                                                            false, or is not included,
-                                                            false, the debtor prefers
+                                                            the debtor prefers
-                                                            individual booking of all
+                                                            individual booking of payments,
-                                                            contained individual
-                                                            transactions.
-The bank will
-                                                            follow this preference according
-                                                            to contracts agreed on with the
-                                                            debtor.
+                                                            and each must include debtorAccount.

   **debtorAccount (incl.
 Account       Optional        If batch booking is preferred, type)**                     Reference                     the debtor account should be